nesl/hide-and-seek-challenge/readme.md

-# NESL Golden_Fleece Team's Solutons to the NeurIPS 2020 Hide-and-seek Privacy Challenge
+# NESL Golden_Fleece Team's Solutions to the NeurIPS 2020 Hide-and-seek Privacy Challenge

 This repository contains NESL's solutionS in the NeurIPS 2020 hide-and-seek privacy challenge.
 Our team is named Golden_Fleece, and we are the runner-up in the challenge's hider track.